 ‘moments that simply take your breath away’

-J.K Rowling has teamed up with writer Jack Thorne (Glue, This is England) and prolific director John Tiffany (Once) to present the latest instalment of the beloved Harry Potter series.
-An entirely original story told over two instalments, Harry Potter and the Cursed Child is the sequel to the previous books and films, following Harry and his friends ’19 years later’.
+opcje binarne realne zarobki J.K Rowling has teamed up with writer see it here Jack Thorne (Let the Right One In, This is England) and prolific director YOURURL.com John Tiffany (The Glass Menagerie) to present the latest instalment of the beloved Harry Potter series.
+An entirely original story told over two instalments, Harry Potter and the Cursed Child is the sequel to the previous books and films, following Harry and his family ’19 years later’.

 Harry Potter and the Cursed Child focuses on the struggles of Harry’s second son, Albus Severus.
-Fearing being placed in Slytherin on his arrival to Hogwarts, Albus must also carry the legacy of the Potter family name.
-Meanwhile, Harry is a full-time employee at the Ministry of Magic, a husband and a father.
-It has been revealed that the show will see Harry and his family grapple “with a past that refuses to stay where it belongs”.
-Harry Potter and the Cursed Child will see a plethora of well-known characters appear throughout the play, with magnificent special effects guaranteed.
+Fearing being placed in Slytherin on his arrival to Hogwarts, Albus must carry the legacy of the Potter family name.
+Meanwhile, Harry is a full-time employee at the Ministry of Magic, a husband and a father, but is still affected by a past that refuses to stay where it belongs.
+Harry Potter and the Cursed Child sees a plethora of well-known characters appear throughout the play, with magnificent special effects guaranteed.

-Rowling’s Harry Potter franchise spans seven books and eight films, with the upcoming Fantastic Beasts and Where to Find Them opening in cinemas soon, starring Eddie Redmayne.
+investimento minimo per trading finanziario Rowling’s Harry Potter franchise spans seven books and eight films, including the new Fantastic Beasts and Where to Find Them franchise, starring Eddie Redmayne.
 Selling over 450 million copies worldwide, Harry Potter continues to be one of the world’s most successful stories, pulling audiences into the magical world of Hogwarts and the Ministry of Magic.

-Alongside J.K Rowling, Jack Thorne and John Tiffany, the creative team for Harry Potter and the Cursed Child includes prolific movement director Steven Hoggett, who is best known for his work on The Curious Incident of the Dog in the Night Time.
+Alongside binäre optionen automatisch J.K Rowling, browse around here Jack Thorne and John Tiffany, the creative team for Harry Potter and the Cursed Child includes prolific movement director Steven Hoggett, who is best known for his work on The Curious Incident of the Dog in the Night Time.
 The production also features set design by Christine Jones, costume by Katrina Lindsay, special effects by Jeremy Chernick, lighting by Neil Austin, sound by Gareth Fry and music by Imogen Heap.

 Show Lengths and Times

-Harry Potter and the Cursed Child opened at the Palace Theatre London July 30th, with early previews beginning June 7th 2016.
+Harry Potter and the Cursed Child opened at the Palace Theatre London July 30th 2016.
 On Wednesdays, Saturdays and Sundays, there are matinees of Part One and an evening performance of Part Two.
 One ticket secures the same seat for both shows on the same day.
 Thursdays provide an evening performance of Part One, with Part Two on Friday Evening.